EVNetwork/NEctroverse/README.md

 NEctroverse Relaunch!
 ========
-This code is currently under hardcore redevelopment and is not stable.
+<i>This code is currently under hardcore redevelopment and is not stable.</i>

-I repeat... this code is UNSTABLE!!!
+<b><i>I repeat... this code is UNSTABLE!!!</i></b>

-NEctroverse is a recode of the game Ectroverse.<br>
+NEctroverse is a recode of the game Ectroverse.
 It contains a lot of changes from the original code.

 You can play the current Ectroverse at http://www.ectroverse.org<br>
 You can find the original source code at https://github.com/ectroverse

 To install the game:<br>
-Edit config.h and change the directory line at the top...<br>
+Edit config.h and change the directory locations...<br>
 Folder location does not matter, as long as you have write permissions.<br>
 The program is set to auto-create needed directories.